Looking for some culture but not sure where to start? Here are 10 of some of the world’s best artworks to inspire you.

 6. Madame X, John Singer Sargent

 Once again, New York!
 At the Metropolitan Museum of Art (aka “The Met”), you can drop in on Madame Gautreau, a young American girl so beautiful that John Singer Sargent did everything he could to have the privilege of painting her.
 At that time, the subject’s bare shoulders created were considered quite scandalous.
-Today Madame X is one of the MET’s most popular artworks.
+Today Madame X is one of the most popular artworks and a must-see at the Met.

 7. The Persistence of Memory, Dalì